Computer Assisted Proof of Drift Orbits Along Normally Hyperbolic Manifolds

-where $g$ is an explicit fixed trigonometric polynomial, with $\mu$ and $\eps$ independent parameters.
-The example has several important special properties, which we state here for a general analytic function $g$. \begin{itemize} \item When $\mu=\eps=0$, the system reduces to $h$ and is completely integrable in angle-action form. \item When $\mu>0$ and $\eps=0$, the system $H_0$ is Liouville-integrable.
+where $g$ is an explicit fixed trigonometric polynomial, and $\mu$ and $\eps$ are independent parameters.
+The example has several important special properties, such as: \begin{itemize} \item When $\mu=\eps=0$, the system reduces to $h$ and is completely integrable in angle-action form. \item When $\mu>0$ and $\eps=0$, the system $H_0$ is Liouville-integrable.
 In particular, it admits a normally hyperbolic (and symplectic) invariant annulus $\cA_0=\A^2\times\{O\}$, where $O=(0,0)\in\A$ is the hyperbolic fixed point of the pendulum $\tfrac{1}{2} r_2^2+\mu\cos \theta_2$.
 The stable and unstable manifolds of $\cA_0$ take the form $W^\pm(\cA_0)=\A^2\times W^\pm(O)$.
-The Hamiltonian flow in restriction to $\cA_0$ is completely integrable, in the sense that it admits a foliation by the Lagrangian (for the induced structure) invariant tori $\big(\T^2\times\{(r_0,r_1)\}\big)_{(r_0,r_1)\in\R^2}$. \item For fixed $\mu$ and small enough ($\eps$ has to be exponentially small w.r.t. $\mu$ in Arnold's example), the annulus $\cA_0$ is only slightly deformed and gives rise to a $4$-dimensional normally hyperbolic (symplectic) invariant annulus $\cA_\eps$ close to $\cA_0$, with a rich homoclinic structure, while the Hamiltonian flow on $\cA_\eps$ is close to completely integrable. \end{itemize}
+The Hamiltonian flow in restriction to $\cA_0$ is completely integrable, in the sense that it admits a foliation by the Lagrangian (for the induced structure) invariant tori $\big(\T^2\times\{(r_0,r_1)\}\big)_{(r_0,r_1)\in\R^2}$. \item For fixed $\mu$ and small enough \corTypo{$\varepsilon$ } ($\eps$ has to be exponentially small w.r.t. $\mu$ in Arnold's example), the annulus $\cA_0$ is only slightly deformed and gives rise to a $4$-dimensional normally hyperbolic (symplectic) invariant annulus $\cA_\eps$ close to $\cA_0$, with a rich homoclinic structure, while the Hamiltonian flow on $\cA_\eps$ is close to completely integrable. \end{itemize}